 Best Time to Visit Florida

-Known widely as the "Sunshine State," Florida is also known for its amenable weather and vast amounts of the bright stuff so many of us pine for during the dark, cold winter months.
+Known widely as the "Sunshine State," Florida is also lauded for its amenable weather and vast amounts of the bright stuff so many of us pine for during the dark, cold winter months.
+Visiting the southern cities during the unbearably hot and humid summer or anywhere during hurricane season, though, could quickly turn the "yay" from your holiday into an "aah!"
+That's why it's important to do your research and choose the best time to visit Florida before you head out to its soft, sandy shores.

-Wondering when it's best to head south?
-Depending on where you're headed (i.e. the northern, cooler part of the state or the sunny Keys) and what you're hoping to do during your vacation (i.e. soak up warm rays or ride rollercoasters), the best time to visit Florida is between February and May and October and December.
+Wondering when it's best to go south?
+Depending on where you're headed (i.e. the Florida Panhandle and northern, cooler part of the state or the sunny Florida Keys) and what you're hoping to do during your vacation (i.e. soak up warm rays or ride roller coasters), the best time to visit Florida is twofold: between February and May and October and December.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.